alicolville/Weight-Tracker/readme.txt

 Currently it supports both Centimetres (CM) and Inches.

-= How do I change the plugin settings? =

-In WordPress Admin goto Settings.

-= How do I switch it from Metric (Kg) to Imperial (Stones / Pounds)? =

-In WordPress Admin goto Settings > Weight Loss Tracker and change the setting "Weight Units" to the desired type.

-= How do I enable tabs? =

-Yes.
-In WordPress Admin goto Settings > Weight Loss Tracker and change the setting "Display data in tabs?" to Yes.

 = Can I change measurement units while the site is live? =

 Yes.
 Only recommended if you first installed the plugin at version 1.6 or greater.
 Newer versions stores measurements in Kg and Pounds.
 Versions prior 1.6 didn't so you may find data isn't present for previous date entries.

-= How do I disable "Target weight" =

-Yes.
-In WordPress Admin goto Settings > Weight Loss Tracker and change the setting "Allow targets?" to No.

 == Screenshots ==